ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 This is where the developer's map function is applied to all the input data.
 The data types going into and coming out of the map function are typically not the data type seen in the final output.

-In general, the map function's input type is some identifiable unit of data that needs to be analysed and is supplied in the form of a key/value pair: for instance, the key could be the URL of a particular document, and the value is the document contents.
+In general, the map function's input type is some identifiable unit of data that needs to be analysed and can be supplied in the form of a key/value pair: for instance, to create an inverted index of words in a Web document, the key would be the URL of that document, and the value is the document's contents.

 The map function then performs whatever analysis is required on that data and outputs a list of intermediate key/value pairs.
-Initially, the output of the map function in written to the local storage of the map worker machine.
+Initially, the output of the map function is written to local storage on each map worker machine.

 In the previous lecture, we used the simplified example of creating an inverted index.
 Here, the input to our map function was: